Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 8.1 Fractals of the Mist (FotM)

 The fractals of the mist are five player instances that act like mini-dungeons.
 They have a unique mechanic called "Agony".
 There are currently 18 different fractals and 100 fractal levels.
 Higher levels are harder and require agony-resistance, but also grant more rewards.
 For the lower levels no special equipment is needed.
-In order to get agony-resistance [ascended armor](#5.2 Rarities) Is Required.
+In order to get agony-resistance [ascended armor is required.

 ## 8.2 Dungeons

 Dungeons are the oldest end game content in the game.
-They were present at the release of the game, and while not being as actively pursued as other contens they still are worthwhile for learning the game, getting equipment and a decent amount of money.
+They were present at the release of the game, and while not being as actively pursued as other content they still are worthwhile for learning the game, getting equipment and a decent amount of money.
 There are 8 dungeons in the game.
 Each dungeon has one story path and three exploration paths (which are the ones being done for reward).
 One exception is the last one, which has five paths in total.
 Dungeons are five man content.
 Even though some of the dungeons have a lower recommended level they are actually decent level 80 content because of the scaling mechanism.

 All dungeons offer unique skins as well as food and runes.